Slimm6/Google-Calendar-Manager/README.md

 # Google-Calendar-Manager
-A google form and sheet template that allows you to update a google calendar remotely.
+The Google Calendar Manager is a Crowd-Sourcing that allows you to cultivate events from multiple different people or to manage your own events.
+This is done through a google form, which feeds information into a google sheet.
+The functionality of how to connect the spreadsheet and set-up process can be found below.

 Through this application, you can easily create and verify events.
 All information that is inputted into the google form will automatically fill up the google sheet.

 - you can check off boxes in the **Verification** section.
 This will cause the event to appear on the google calendar.
 Events that have the check removed will be taken off of the calendar.